 Cataracts and Seniors: An Overview

-As we begin our journey of aging, our bodies undergo numerous changes, and our eyes are no exception.
+As we embark on the journey of aging, our bodies undergo numerous changes, and our eyes are no exception.
 One common age-related eye condition that affects many seniors is cataracts.
-Understanding cataracts, how they form, the different types, their impact on seniors, and prevention strategies are proactive steps to maintain their eye health.
+Understanding cataracts, how they form, the different types, their impact on seniors, and the proactive steps we can take to prevent them are empowering ways to maintain our eye health.

 What Are Cataracts?